raulir/narrativecms/README.md

-# BC CMS
+# Narrative CMS

-BC CMS is a full stack PHP/Javascript/SCSS framework with CMS for websites and other browser based projects.
+Narrative CMS is a full stack PHP/Javascript/SCSS framework with CMS for websites and other browser based projects.

 * Allows rapid and lean, no-nonsense web development
 * For working with everchanging designs and constant client feedback